 Price Competitively Based on Condition

-Research comparable sales of both undamaged and fire-damaged properties in your area.
-Factor in your inspection findings and repair estimates to set a realistic asking price.
-Overpricing delays sales significantly, while competitive pricing generates multiple offers and faster closings.
+Check similar sales of both intact and fire-affected properties in your region.
+Consider your evaluation results and repair cost estimates to determine a practical asking price.
+Excessive pricing greatly postpones sales, whereas competitive pricing leads to numerous offers and quicker closings.

 Consider pricing slightly below your target to create bidding competition among interested investors.
 This strategy often results in final sale prices meeting or exceeding your actual expectations.